- 20 Must-Do Activities For A London Family Vacation

 Tip: Somerset House also has a constantly changing roster of special exhibits and events indoors and out.
 Over the holidays and summer check for family friendly ones like the show all about Charles Schultz and his Peanuts comic strip that we saw over winter break and the carnival they held during our summer visit (top).

 Fans of a certain teen Wizard will need to go to the Warner Brothers Studio Tour.
 You’ll walk through Diagon Alley and the Great Hall, Bow to Buckbeak in the Dark Forest, fly on a broom and see plenty of props and costumes.

 Read More: Our review of the studio tour.

 Age: Take any kid who has seen the movies.

 • Tweens and teens will most appreciate learning “how the magic happens.”

 19. More Harry Potter Mania

 During the holiday season Hyde Park shines with carnival rides, ice skating, giant ice sculptures, live shows and warm and yummy things to eat and drink.
-All Ages.

 Pin it for later!